Charles E. Rice

 Vice President and Board Member

-Mr. DeJak, an attorney, is Director of Institutional Advancement at Father Gabriel Richard High School in Ann Arbor, Michigan.
+Mr. DeJak, an attorney, is President of Father Gabriel Richard High School in Ann Arbor, Michigan.
 Mr. DeJak graduated from Loyola University Chicago with a B.A.
 Classics (Latin) degree and took his J.D. from Ave Maria School of Law where he was privileged to study under legendary Notre Dame Professor Charles E. Rice.
 He practiced law and served on active duty as an officer in the U.S. Army’s 10th Mountain Division prior to being named the founding Headmaster of two new high schools in the Twin Cities area: Chesterton Academy and Holy Spirit Academy.
 He has taught Latin, Greek, literature, government and theology in high schools in Chicago, Cleveland, and the Twin Cities.
 He also served as an Advocate for the Metropolitan Tribunal of the Archdiocese of St. Paul-Minneapolis.
 Recently he co-edited with Fr.
-Marc Lindeijer, S.J., With God in America: Selections from the Writings of Fr.
-Walter J. Ciszek, S.J. (forthcoming).
+Marc Lindeijer, S.J., With God in America: The Spiritual Legacy of an Unlikely Jesuit.
 His articles have appeared in Chronicles, The Wanderer, Gilbert Magazine, The Distributist Review and The St. Austin Review.
 He and his wife, Ann, have eight children.

 Secretary/Treasurer and Board Member